G a r m i nD i v e

 APNEA ALERTS

 When you're freediving, constantly checking your dive computer can waste valuable time.
-The Garmin Descent uses a range of audio and vibration alerts to make freedivers aware of their current situation, reducing the need to frequently check your dive computer.
+The Garmin Descent smartwatches uses a range of audio and vibration alerts to make freedivers aware of their current situation, reducing the need to frequently check your dive computer.

 SPEED ALERTS